fbaham/dngnbox/README.md

-# DNGNbox a Box for Rails developers
+# DNGNbox a Vagrant box for Rails developers

 - Rails 5.2.1
 - Ruby 2.5.1